Article 2 protects your right to life

 If a member of your family dies in circumstances that involve the state, you may have the right to an investigation.
 The state is also required to investigate suspicious deaths and deaths in custody.

-The courts have held that the right to life does not include a right to die.
+The courts have decided that the right to life does not include a right to die.

-Separately, the Human Rights Act also makes the death penalty illegal in the UK (Protocol 13, Article 1).
+Separately, Protocol 13, Article 1 of the Human Rights Act makes the death penalty illegal in the UK.

 Are there any restrictions to this right?